analogdevicesinc/msdk/USERGUIDE.md

 ### Getting Started with Visual Studio Code

 The MSDK includes Visual Studio Code (“VS Code”) support via the [VSCode-Maxim](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim) project.

-This content is also available in video form targeting the MAX78000 in ["Understanding Artificial Intelligence Episode 8.5 - Visual Studio Code"](https://www.maximintegrated.com/en/products/microcontrollers/artificial-intelligence.html/tab4/vd_1_2eaktism#.YyDxHaE8U_Y.mailto).
+This section walks through setup, opening, and running an example project with VS Code.
+This material is also available in video form targeting the MAX78000 in ["Understanding Artificial Intelligence Episode 8.5 - Visual Studio Code"](https://www.maximintegrated.com/en/products/microcontrollers/artificial-intelligence.html/tab4/vd_1_2eaktism#.YyDxHaE8U_Y.mailto).
+For full documentation, see the [Visual Studio Code](#visual-studio-code) section of this User Guide.

 #### Setup (VS Code)